 OMER ASIM

-Sudanese-born Omer Asim studied at The Bartlett School of Architecture, London School of Economics and Political Science and Central Saint Martins and interned at Savile Row before launching his eponymous label.
+Sudanese-born Omer Asim studied at The Bartlett School of Architecture, the London School of Economics and Political Science, and Central Saint Martins, and also interned at Savile Row, before launching his eponymous label.
 An intellectual with a cerebral approach to design (and a background in psychoanalysis, among other things), he is fascinated by the relationship between the body and the mind.
-Asim’s S/S 18 collection studies minimalism through a tailoring lens, with nods towards deconstruction.
+Asim’s S/S 18 collection studies minimalism through a tailoring lens, with nods to deconstruction.
 Handsome, simple shapes are paired with, and subverted by, unique textures developed in Asim’s London studio, such as lacquered knit and chiffon-layered horse hair.
 Retailing at Selfridges (London), 4 (Kuwait) and IF (New York, Dubai), his collections are currently gaining momentum with those who are seeking fashion that is led by concept, shape and material alike, without being unnecessarily loud, complicated or self-indulgent.

 www.omer-asim.com